-This is the top-level guide for the Writing, Rhetoric & Technical Communication department
+Writing, Rhetoric & Technical Communication (WRTC)

 A broad conception of rhetoric which includes spoken, written, visual and material texts circulating in a wide variety of situations ranging from the public to the private and from face-to-face to digital, within historical and contemporary social, political, and cultural contexts including race, gender, class, sexuality, and ethnicity among others.